MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Education/Update-MgEducationMe.md

   - `[Street <String>]`: The street.
   - `[Type <String>]`: physicalAddressType

-ONPREMISESINFO `<IMicrosoftGraphEducationOnPremisesInfo>`: educationOnPremisesInfo
+ONPREMISESINFO <IMicrosoftGraphEducationOnPremisesInfo>: educationOnPremisesInfo
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[ImmutableId <String>]`: Unique identifier for the user object in Active Directory.

-PASSWORDPROFILE `<IMicrosoftGraphPasswordProfile>`: passwordProfile
+PASSWORDPROFILE <IMicrosoftGraphPasswordProfile>: passwordProfile
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[ForceChangePasswordNextSignIn <Boolean?>]`: true if the user must change her password on the next login; otherwise false.
 If not set, default is false.
 NOTE:  For Azure B2C tenants, set to false and instead use custom policies and user flows to force password reset at first sign in.
 See Force password reset at first logon.
   - `[ForceChangePasswordNextSignInWithMfa <Boolean?>]`: If true, at next sign-in, the user must perform a multi-factor authentication (MFA) before being forced to change their password.
 The behavior is identical to forceChangePasswordNextSignIn except that the user is required to first perform a multi-factor authentication before password change.
 After a password change, this property will be automatically reset to false.
 If not set, default is false.
   - `[Password <String>]`: The password for the user.
 This property is required when a user is created.
 It can be updated, but the user will be required to change the password on the next login.
 The password must satisfy minimum requirements as specified by the user's passwordPolicies property.
 By default, a strong password is required.

-PROVISIONEDPLANS <IMicrosoftGraphProvisionedPlan\[]>: The plans that are provisioned for the user.
+PROVISIONEDPLANS <IMicrosoftGraphProvisionedPlan[]>: The plans that are provisioned for the user.
 Read-only.
 Not nullable.
   - `[CapabilityStatus <String>]`: For example, 'Enabled'.
   - `[ProvisioningStatus <String>]`: For example, 'Success'.
   - `[Service <String>]`: The name of the service; for example, 'AccessControlS2S'

-RELATEDCONTACTS <IMicrosoftGraphRelatedContact\[]>: Related records related to the user.
+RELATEDCONTACTS <IMicrosoftGraphRelatedContact1[]>: Related records related to the user.
 Possible relationships are parent, relative, aide, doctor, guardian, child, other, unknownFutureValue
   - `[AccessConsent <Boolean?>]`: Indicates whether the user has been consented to access student data.
   - `[DisplayName <String>]`: Name of the contact.
 Required.
   - `[EmailAddress <String>]`: Email address of the contact.